pankajp/enstaller/doc/source/egg_format.rst

 A few notations:

     - $PREFIX: is understood as the prefix of the current python.
-In a standard install, $PREFIX/bin/python will contain python on unix,
+In a standard install, $PREFIX/bin/python will be the python binary on unix,
       $PREFIX/python.exe on windows.
     - $BINDIR: where 'binaries' are installed.
-Generally $PREFIX/bin on unix,
+Generally $PREFIX/bin on Unix,
       $PREFIX\\Scripts on windows.
     - $METADIR: package-specific directory where files/metadata get installed.
       Generally $PREFIX/EGG-INFO/$package_name
+    - basename(path): the basename of that path (as computed by os.path.basename)

 Metadata
 ========